deckerweb/builder-template-categories/README.md

 ### ⚡ 0.9.0 - 2018-08-16
 * New: Beta release of the plugin on [its public GitHub repository](https://github.com/deckerweb/builder-template-categories)

-## ☺️ Donate
-Enjoy using *Builder Template Categories*? **[Please consider making a donation](https://www.paypal.me/deckerweb)** - every donation helps to support the project's continued development, maintenance and support.
-**Thank you very much in advance for your support!**

-## Additional Info
+---

+## Plugin Scope / Disclaimer

-**Idea Behind / Philosophy:** Just a little lightweight plugin for all the Non-Coder site builders out there using plugins or themes with template libraries and wanting to categorize these templates.
+**Original Idea Behind / Philosophy:** Just a little lightweight plugin for all the Non-Coder site builders out there using plugins or themes with template libraries and wanting to categorize these templates.
 Just making their daily work and life just a little easier.

+This plugin comes as is.

+_Disclaimer 1:_ So far I will support the plugin for breaking errors to keep it working.
+Otherwise support will be very limited.
+Also, it will NEVER be released to WordPress.org Plugin Repository for a lot of reasons (ah, thanks, Matt!).

+_Disclaimer 2:_ All of the above might change.
+I do all this stuff only in my spare time.

+_Most of all:_ Have fun building great sites!!! ;-)

+---

+Copyright © 2018-2025 David Decker – DECKERWEB.de